What is the mesothelioma research network?

 - encourages an ongoing conversation about mesothelioma research priorities to inform the strategies of the BLF and other funders

-- brings the MesobanK to researchers - a collection of useful samples from people with mesothelioma
+- brings MesobanK to researchers - a collection of useful samples from people with mesothelioma

 Who can join the network?

-Basic and translational scientists and clinicians at any point of their career, from the earliest stage through to senior and established researchers.
+- Basic, translational and clinical researchers at any point of their career, from the earliest stage through to senior and established researchers.

-Research support organisations that directly assist with mesothelioma researchers can join too.
+- Research support organisations that directly assist mesothelioma researchers can join the MRN.
 This can include funders of mesothelioma research that usually spend more than £25,000 a year.

-The views of patients and carers are fed into the project by their representation on the Steering Group responsible for overseeing the MRN, but the network itself is aimed at researchers.
+The views of patients and carers are fed into the project by their representation on the Steering Group responsible for overseeing the MRN.
+However the network itself is aimed at researchers and health professionals.